MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ks/ns-ks-_ksstream_pointer_offset.md

 ### -field Remaining

 This member specifies a value of type ULONG that indicates the number of bytes or mappings remaining at and ahead of the given stream pointer.
 This value is equal to <b>Count</b> minus the number of bytes or mappings that have been processed. <b>Remaining</b> starts equal to <b>Count</b> and decreases as the stream pointer moves forward.

-#### - Mappings

-A pointer to the first element in an array of <a href="https://msdn.microsoft.com/library/windows/hardware/ff563394">KSMAPPING</a> structures.
-Specify <b>Mappings</b> if the minidriver sets the KSPIN_FLAG_GENERATE_MAPPINGS flag in the <b>Flags</b> member of <a href="https://msdn.microsoft.com/library/windows/hardware/ff563534">KSPIN_DESCRIPTOR_EX</a>.
-In this case, the <b>Mappings</b> array describes contiguous chunks of physical memory that the client can use to set up a scatter/gather DMA operation with hardware.

 ## -remarks